 Plaque placed by the State Department of Parks and Recreation in cooperation with the Gable family and Robert L. McWhirk.
 June 1, 1974

-The central tower, asymmetrical massing, and thick brackets under the eaves of the roof are all indicators of the Italian Villa style, which was popular at the time and fitting for Yolo County's rural environment.
+The central tower, asymmetrical massing, and thick brackets under the roof's eaves are all indicators of the Italian Villa style, which was popular at the time and fit Yolo County's rural environment.

 The Gable Mansion was designed and constructed by architects A. Jackson Gilbert & E. Carlton Gilbert, a father and son duo originally trained as carpenters.
-The cost to build the home was $20,000 in 1885, over $550,000 in 2017 dollars.
+The cost to build the home was $20,000 in 1885 and over $550,000 in 2017 dollars.

-That handsome sum came, as most big money in Yolo County does, from agriculture, in this case cattle ranching.
+That handsome sum came, as most big money in Yolo County does, from agriculture, in this case, cattle.
 The Mansion was built for its namesake Gable Brothers, Amos and Harvey, who came to California after rocky early lives.

-Amos made the best of life on his new farm despite the tragic situation and his lack of education.
+Amos made the best of life on his new farm despite his tragic situation and lack of education.
 The experience taught him the value of independence and hard work.
-Upon hearing news of the California Gold Rush, he resolved to head West one day and got his chance in 1853, driving a heard of cattle to Yolo County for rancher Harvey Porterfield.
-Porterfield then hired Amos as a cattle herder, starting him at a salary of $30 a month and raising it over time to $100 a month.
+Upon hearing news of the California Gold Rush, he resolved to head West one day and got his chance in 1853, driving a herd of cattle to Yolo County for rancher Harvey Porterfield.
+Porterfield then hired Amos as a cattle herder, starting him with a salary of $30 monthly and raising it to $100 monthly over time.
 Amos saved as much of that salary as he could.

-Harvey, meanwhile, was only 10 years old when his father died, and despite their resulting separation, he managed to stay close to and in touch with his older brother Amos.
-Hearing that Amos had moved West, Harvey set about trying to join him, and found the opportunity to work his way to California.
-It is unclear what kind of work he was doing, but it must have been unforgiving, as Harvey arrived in the Golden State with no shoes, no hat, and no possessions but the ragged clothes on his back.
-He got to work right away, and in time had become one of the few prospectors to actually find gold in the Gold Rush.
+Meanwhile, Harvey was only ten years old when his father died, and despite their separation, he managed to stay close to and in touch with his older brother Amos.
+Hearing that Amos had moved West, Harvey set about trying to join him and found the opportunity to work his way to California.
+It is unclear what kind of work he was doing, but it must have been unforgiving, as Harvey arrived in the Golden State with no shoes, hat, or possessions but the ragged clothes on his back.
+He got to work right away and, in time, became one of the few prospectors to find gold in the Gold Rush.
 His time in the mines produced $700 in cash, equivalent to roughly $20,000 in 2017 value.
 With the money in hand, Harvey headed down the mountain to Yolo County to rendezvous with his brother.

 Reunited, the Gable brothers bought out Porterfield's ranch, falling into debt to do so despite Harvey's Gold Rush windfall, but confident that future results would make their investment worth it.

-Those instincts proved to be correct until the year 1864, when California was hit with a major drought, the likes of which is all too familiar to the state's farmers of today.
-The Gable brothers lost much of their cattle since there was nothing growing for them to graze on, and found themselves facing a $5,500 debt, over $80,000 in 2017 value.
+Those instincts proved correct until 1864 when California was hit with a major drought, the likes of which are all too familiar to the state's farmers of today.
+As a result, the Gable brothers lost much of their cattle since nothing was growing for them to graze on, and they found themselves facing a $5,500 debt, over $80,000 in 2017 value.

-Despite an offer from the brothers to repay the debt with the whole of their savings and possessions, their creditors agreed to hold of on collection, expecting the brothers to fall on better times in the years ahead.
+Despite an offer from the brothers to repay the debt with all their savings and possessions, their creditors agreed to hold off on collection, expecting the brothers to fall on better times in the years ahead.

 Amos married Mary Gottwals, a Yolo County native, in 1874.
 The couple had four children: a son named Harvey Hayes and three daughters.
 Harvey Gable does not appear to have ever married or had children.

-Amos died in 1898 and Harvey in 1901.
-Harvey Hayes Gable then took ownership of the mansion and the extensive business empire the brothers left behind.
+Amos died in 1898, and Harvey in 1901.
+Harvey Hayes Gable took ownership of the Mansion and the extensive business empire the brothers left behind.

-Successive generations of the Gable Family owned the mansion until 1973, when it was sold to Robert L. McWirk.
-Under his ownership, the home was designated a California State Historical Landmark and the state plaque was installed.
-McWirk sold the home to the Barrow Family in 1997, who painstakingly restored and modernized it.
-The Barrows placed the Gable Mansion up for sale in the spring of 2018.
+Successive generations of the Gable Family own, Mansionmansion until 1973 when it was sold to Robert L. McWirk.
+Under his ownership, the home was designated a California State Historical Landmark, and the state plaque was installed.
+McWirk sold the home to the Barrow Family in 1997, who restored and modernized it painstakingly.
+The Barrows placed the Gable Mansion for sale in the spring of 2018.

 When it was placed on the market in 2018, the Gable Mansion made a nationwide splash.
 It was the single most viewed listing on realtor.com® for the week of April 15, 2018, and local news media outlets from Sacramento and San Francisco covered the listing as a major story.
-Local television stations were invited to send camera crews to the mansion to film walkthroughs for broadcast.
+In addition, local television stations were invited to send camera crews to the Mansion to film walkthroughs for broadcast.

 The home was both modernized and restored under the Barrows' ownership.
-The interior decor style is still largely reminiscent of late nineteenth and early twentieth century ranch living, from the heavy wooden furniture to the elegant stained glass windows.
-Modern conveniences and luxuries abound however, from the granite counter tops of the kitchen to the indoor pool and movie theater of the basement and the home gym in the attic.
+The interior decor style is still largely reminiscent of late nineteenth and early twentieth-century ranch living, from the heavy wooden furniture to the elegant stained glass windows.
+However, modern conveniences and luxuries abound, from the kitchen's granite countertops to the indoor pool and movie theater of the basement and the home gym in the attic.

-The home is priced at just under $4 million, several times the cost of construction even when converted to 2017 dollars.
-That price point makes the property among the most expensive in the four county Sacramento region, excluding massive ranches or lakefront compounds in the Lake Tahoe area.
+The home is priced at just under $4 million, several times the construction cost even when converted to 2017 dollars.
+That price point makes the property among the most expensive in the four-county Sacramento region, excluding massive ranches or lakefront compounds in the Lake Tahoe area.